 Doctor of Social Sciences

-Gehan holds a BA in Anthropology, with minors in Islamic Art and Architecture, and Egyptology from the American University in Cairo.
-She received her MSc in Community Disability Studies from University College London.
+Gehan holds a Bachelor of Arts in Anthropology, with minors in Islamic Art and Architecture, and Egyptology from the American University in Cairo.
+She received her Master of Science in Community Disability Studies from University College London.
 She has two diplomas in Special Education from Cairo University, and a certificate in Public Management from American University, Washington DC.
 She is pursuing a Doctor of Social Sciences to better promote children's wellbeing on a larger scale.

 When she is not working full time for the International Labor Organization, Gehan enjoys learning the flute and quilting.